Cooking With Bliss

 • Preheat oven to 350 degrees.

-• Wash turkey necks and pat dry with paper towels and season with kosher salt and Cajun spice blend.
+• Wash turkey necks and pat dry with paper towels.
+Season generously with kosher salt, black pepper, and Cajun seasoning.

-• Add cooking oil to dutch oven or oven-safe skillet and place over medium-high heat.
-Place turkey necks in dutch oven and sear or brown both sides for about 8 minutes.
+• Add cooking oil to a Dutch oven or oven-safe skillet and place over medium-high heat.
+Place turkey necks in a Dutch oven and sear or brown all sides for about 13-16 minutes in total.
+Work in batches to prevent overcrowding the pot.
 After searing, place turkey necks on a clean plate.
 Set aside.

 • Remove from oven and serve over a bed of rice or mashed potatoes.
 Spoon pan juices over the top and enjoy.